Balens practitioner conference in Birmingham provides venue for pre-launch of health app for self-tracking and research

 Development version of user interfaces for the tracking screens in the Hawthorn Tracker

-The Hawthorn Health Initiative and GoHawthorn websites are expected to be launched within the next 30 days – watch this space!
+The Hawthorn Health Collaboration and GoHawthorn websites are expected to be launched within the next 30 days – watch this space!

 We’re looking for donors and supporters